Modern Slavery Statement

 Star Refrigeration are the largest independent industrial refrigeration and heating engineering contractor in the UK.
 Renowned for innovation, the company constantly push forward the boundaries of environmentally focused refrigeration and heating and have an unrivalled track record of award winning products and services.
 We are based in the UK and operate in the UK and internationally.
 Our supply chains largely consist of UK suppliers of equipment, components and specialist engineering goods and services used in our products and services.

 Our Board is committed to delivering high standards of corporate governance and a key element of this is managing our company and its group companies in a socially responsible way.
 We aim to employ the highest ethical and professional standards and always to comply with all local laws and regulations applicable to our business; it follows that we are absolutely committed to preventing slavery and human trafficking in our corporate activities and supply chains.
-Our company also expects the same high standards which we set for ourselves from those parties with whom we engage, such as our suppliers and customers.
+Our company also expects the same high standards which we set for ourselves from those parties

-Due Diligence, Risk Assessment & Measuring effectiveness
+Due Diligence, Risk Assessment & Measuring Effectiveness

 Star Refrigeration recognises that slavery and forced labour can take many forms, including human trafficking and child labour.
 We maintain regular contact and relationships with our suppliers.
-Where possible we build long standing relationships with suppliers and subcontractors and make clear our expectations of business behavior.
+Where possible we build long standing relationships with suppliers and subcontractors and make clear our expectations of business behaviour.
 We expect these suppliers to have suitable anti-slavery and human trafficking policies and processes and for each entity in the supply chain to, at least, adopt ‘one-up’ due diligence on the next link in the chain.
 Where they do not have their own policies in place they will be expected to agree to comply with our policies and procedures.
 It is not practical for us (and every other participant in the chain) to have a direct relationship with all links in the chain.

 To date we have not been made aware of any human trafficking/slavery activities within the supply chain but if any were highlighted to us then we would act immediately in accordance with our legal obligations.